LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 with a new set of TPLs.
 Typically, this process is followed when you want to update one or more TPLs which Axom depends on.
-After they are built and the required changes are merged into develop, they will be available for other Axom developers to use during development, in Axom Gitlab CI testing, etc.
+After they are built and the required changes are merged into develop, they will be available for other Axom developers to use during development, in Axom GitLab CI testing, etc.

 #. **Working on a local branch.**
    Make a local clone of the Axom repo and create a branch to work on.